 Superior Bakery is a SQF-certified commercial bakery producing quality bread and rolls.
 We are continuously growing and looking to add talented and dedicated individuals to our team.
 This is a fresh bakery operation and weekend work is required.
 OPERATORS: Run and maintain various equipment in support of production schedule.
-Requires strong attention to detail, commitment to quality and mechanical aptitude. - Operate bread and bun making equipment and trouble-shoot with maintenance any mechanical issues Inspect quality of product being produced and communicate with the supervisor for problem prevention, identification, and correction - Maintain cleanliness of equipment and line - Must comply with all safety procedures, standards and GMPs - MANUFACTURING GENERAL LABOR POSITIONS BREAD & ROLL PRODUCERS: Responsible for producing fresh rolls and breads in a fast-paced manufacturing environment. - Must comply with all safety procedures, standards and GMPs - Ability to perform physical activities that require considerable movement, such as climbing, lifting, walking, stooping, and handling of heavy materials up to 50 pounds. - Ability to stand for extended periods of time.
+Requires strong attention to detail, commitment to quality and mechanical aptitude. - Operate bread and bun making equipment and trouble-shoot with maintenance any mechanical issues Inspect quality of product being produced and communicate with the supervisor for problem prevention, identifi- - cation, and correction - Maintain cleanliness of equipment and line Must comply with all safety procedures, standards and GMPs MANUFACTURING GENERAL LABOR POSITIONS BREAD & ROLL PRODUCERS:

+Responsible for producing fresh rolls and breads in a fast-paced manufacturing environment. $\succ$ Must comply with all safety procedures, standards and GMPs

+Ability to perform physical activities that require considerable movement, such as climbing, lifting, walking, stooping, and handling of heavy materials up to 50 pounds.
+Ability to stand for extended periods of time.

 The starting pay at Superior Bakery is \$15.25/hour.
 To learn more and apply, please visit Indeed.com (search for Superior Bakery); or in person: 72 Main St. North Grosvenordale, CT Mon - Fri 10 AM - 4:00 PM.
 Print Worthy Moments Be sure to hold on to your memories with a photo reprint.
 Available From All Of Our Publications.

+Options &amp; Prices

-Options & Prices Digital Copy (emailed) \$5.00 4" x 6" Glossy Print \$5.00 8.5" x 11" Glossy Print \$10.00 Call or email Villager Newspapers today 860-928-1818 or photos@stonebridgepress.com You can also download your photo reprint form at www.ConnecticutsQuietCorner.com FINAL WEEK!
+Digital Copy (emailed) \$5.00

+4" x 6" Glossy Print \$5.00

+8.5" x 11" Glossy Print \$10.00

+Call or email Villager Newspapers today 860-928-1818 or photos@stonebridgepress.com You can also download your photo reprint form at www.ConnecticutsQuietCorner.com

-One-Month-Only Window & Door Flash This is a Flash Sale, and that means it won't last!
-You only have 31 days to get this discount and very special two year financing!1 There are limited appointments available, and you must book yours before July 31st ...
+FINAL WEEK!
+One-Month-Only Window & Door Flash

+This is a Flash Sale, and that means it won't last!
+You only have 31 days to get this discount and very special two year financing!

+5

+There are limited appointments available, and you must book yours before July 31st ...

+...Which means this is the FINAL week!

+OR

 SAVE \$320

-on every window1
+on every window

-SAVE \$870

-on every entry and patio door1
+SAVE \$870 on every entry and patio door

+for 2 YEARS

+Money Down Payments

-EXTRA 3% Discount when you pay for your whole project with cash or check1
+EXTRA 3% Discount when you pay for your whole project with cash or check

-OR

-for 2 YEARS1

-• Renewal by Andersen is the full-service replacement window division of Andersen, a company that's been crafting windows for 117 years.
+Renewal by Andersen is the full-service replacement window division of Andersen, a company that's been crafting windows for 117 years.

+Now offering virtual appointments, too!

-- Don't cut corners and put in those low-end vinyl windows.
+NDERSEN - Don't cut corners and put in those low-end vinyl windows.
 Our Fibrex® composite window material is twice as strong as vinyl. - We've adjusted our operations to serve you in the safest way possible and make your home more secure.
 Call for your FREE Window & Door Diagnosis